 After 3 days, 21 hours, 8 bags of popcorn, a dozen or more pee breaks, a walk in the park, and a short 8-hour nap (what, that’s a nap), I finally finished all 9 of the Hobbit/Lord of the Rings films, back to back, Extended Editions, in glorious HD.

 And what do I get out of it, other than fulfilling my obsession with all things Tolkien?
 Well, I got to fulfill my obsession with all things Tolkien!
 AND a great idea for an article!

-You see, after watching all 6 movies back to back to back to back, I’ve realized something: much like the Star Wars franchise, the LOTR/Hobbit franchise could do with a little re-ordering in terms of viewing.
+You see, after watching all 6 movies back to back to back to back, I’ve realized something: much like the Star Wars franchise, watching the Hobbit/Lord of the Rings in order according to its story flow would improve the viewing experience.

 Of course, it’s not a novel idea: like I said, Star Wars fans are doing it, and even popular sites like Medium and Vice all gave their version of their preferred LOTR viewing orders.
 The viewing orders, created by hardcore fans like myself, were ordered in different ways other than chronology, which gave each order a unique experience for the viewers.

 So here is my take on the LOTR Machete viewing order.
 I’ve compiled the list as a way to address certain problems I had with Jackson’s Hobbit series, speaking of which…